omrimaoz/High_Resolution_Temperature_Prediction/README.md

 # High_Resolution_Temperature_Prediction
 Machine Learning Workshop : Project Booklet

-Omri Maoz, Dan Barouch
+Omri Maoz, Dan Barouch\n
 Tel-Aviv University

 ## Instruction

 1. Install python version 3.7 or later.
-2. clone the entire code and datasets from main branch.
+2. Clone the entire code and datasets from main branch.
 3. Install python packages from requierments.txt (On a virtual environment would be preferable).
 4. run "python Main.py --to_train --dirs {dirs} --generate_dir {generate_dir} --model_name {model_name} --sampling_method {sampling_method} --samples {samples} --use_pretrained_weights --epochs {epochs}" in terminal from the root folder. replace each input from the bank: